40+ NH Museums to Visit This Summer

 1 Governors Lane, Exeter, NH

-Admission: $8 for adults; $6 for seniors; $4 for children and students ages six and up.
+Admission: $8 for adults; $6 for seniors, students, educators and first responders; $4 for children 6-18; free for children under 6, military and veterans.

 USS Albacore Museum Albacore Park